JaHa25/ML4CE-Course/README.md

 **Key idea — *cross-cell-type local sampling*.** When refining around the best point, 30 % of local candidates use the *other* cell types.
-This catches cases where a different cell type would actually win at similar conditions — something a naive local search would miss entirely, and the move that gave us the largest single jump in performance during development.
+This catches cases where a different cell type would actually win at similar conditions, something a naive local search would miss entirely, and the move that gave us the largest single jump in performance during development.